How long will my permanent makeup last?

 How much time is involved?

-During your first visit, there will be a 1/2 hour consultation.
+During your first visit, there will be a 15-30 minute consultation.
 On the procedure day, depending on the procedure, it can take anywhere from 1 1/2 hours to 3 hours to complete the procedure.
+Consultation and procedure may be scheduled on the same day.
 Touch ups can take anywhere from half the time to the full amount of time depending on what is left to be done to make you look fantastic.

 What should I expect afterwards and what is the recovery time?

 Dark makeup.
 The color will oxidize immediately after the procedure and look too dark.
 The area will peel leaving less intense color within days.
 Swelling.
-The area will be swollen for a few day and should subside in 4-21 days depending on the procedure.
-You will be instructed to keep an occluding lubricant on your makeup for a week to three weeks depending on your procedure.
-You must wear brand new makeup on your brows and eyeliner after 4-7 days of healing and brand new makeup on your lips after 10-21 days of healing.
-Schedule your follow up appointment 4 weeks after for brows or eyeliner procedure and 6 weeks after for lips.
+The area will be swollen for a few day and should start to subside in 3-21 days depending on the procedure.
+You will be instructed to keep an occluding lubricant on your permanent makeup for a week to three weeks depending on your procedure.
+You must wear brand new makeup on your brows and eyeliner after 5-7 days of healing and brand new makeup on your lips after 10-21 days of healing.
+Schedule your follow up appointment 4-6 weeks after for brows or eyeliner or lip procedure.
 Lips may become dry until completely healed.

 Is Infection Possible?